benoitf/che-external-repository/.github/ISSUE_TEMPLATE/redirect.md

 ## External repository
 The code is in an external repository but all issues are managed from the main repository at https://github.com/eclipse/che/issues

-Please do not submit new issues there
+Please do not submit new issues here